nickoyuan/Instagram-Account-Creator/README.md

 # Features
 - Proxy support:
-  - Just create a proxies.txt file with your proxies in the same directory as the program.
+  - Create a proxies.txt file with your proxies in the same directory as the program.